TrustKibou/TaskManagementApp/README.md

 ## Notes for Running
-Logins are currently case-sensitive; plan to update so that all email permutations are valid.
 Current bug with checked tasks not retaining state after refresh or component swap.